Graphs and obstruction theory for algebraic curves: Algebraic curves corresponding to higher valent vertices

 So far we considered tropical curves with a higher valent vertex whose image is locally isomorphic to the image of the tropical curve $(\Gamma_0, h_0)$ introduced at the beginning of Subsection \ref{subsec:localobst}.
 Such a vertex corresponds to a line in a projective space.
 In this subsection we consider more general higher valent vertices.

 Namely, let us take a 3-valent abstract tree $\Gamma_1$ with $r+2$ unbounded edges so that it is combinatorially isomorphic to $\Gamma_0$.
-However, now we arrow the edges of $\Gamma_1$ to have nontrivial weights (both on bounded and unbounded edges).
+However, now we allow the edges of $\Gamma_1$ to have nontrivial weights (both on bounded and unbounded edges).
 Then consider a proper map

-$n\leq r+1$, with the following properties: \begin{itemize} \item The map $h_1$ contracts all the bounded edges of $\Gamma_1$. \item The map $h_1$ gives a structure of a tropical curve to $\Gamma_1$. \item The image of $h_1$ is not contained in a proper affine hypersurface of $\Bbb R^n$. \end{itemize} We assume the map $h_1$ can be deformed into an immersive tropical curve $\tilde h_1\colon \Gamma_1\to \Bbb R^n$ (note that even though $\Gamma_1$ is a tree, $(\Gamma_1, h_1)$ need not be deformed into an immersive curve, see Figure \ref{fig:proj}).
-The combinatorial type of the image $\tilde h_1(\Gamma_1)$ is uniquely determined by the combinatorics of the abstract graph $\Gamma_1$. \begin{rem} For applications, it is important to notice that the map $h_1$ may send some of the unbounded edges to the same image.
-Although the image of these edges is a half line which corresponds to a toric divisor thorough the construction in Subsection \ref{subsec:pre-logdef}, a pre-log curve of type $(\Gamma_1, h_1)$ should intersect this toric divisor at several different points, contrary to the cases of conventional tropical curves.
+where $N_1$ is a free abelian group of rank $n(\leq r+1)$, with the following properties: \begin{itemize} \item The map $h_1$ contracts all the bounded edges of $\Gamma_1$. \item The map $h_1$ gives a structure of a tropical curve to $\Gamma_1$. \item The image of $h_1$ is not contained in a proper affine hypersurface of $\Bbb R^n$. \end{itemize} \begin{rem} For applications, it is important to note that the map $h_1$ may send some of the unbounded edges to the same image.
+Although the image of these edges is a half line which corresponds to a toric divisor through the construction in Subsection \ref{subsec:pre-logdef}, a pre-log curve of type $(\Gamma_1, h_1)$ should intersect this toric divisor at several different points of the domain curve (their images on the toric divisor can be the same), contrary to the cases of conventional tropical curves.
 Also, the weight of the image is represented by a tuple of positive integers.
 See \cite{N3}. \end{rem}